myntra/cortex/README.md

 - Single fat self-supervising binary using https://github.com/crawshaw/littleboss .
 - MessagePack encoding/decoding for raft entries using https://github.com/tinylib/msgp .

-The project is *alpha* quality and not yet ready for production.
+The project is **alpha** quality and not yet ready for production.

+## Summary:

+*Find relationship between N events received at M different points in time using regex matchers and javascript*

 To know more about event correlation in general, please read: https://en.wikipedia.org/wiki/Event_correlation